 Check out Australia Zoo’s Sumatran Tigers!

 Found throughout the forests and grasslands of Sumatra, these big cats are the smallest of all remaining tiger species.
-They are an impressive and powerful hunter with the ability to jump up to five metres in length!
+They are an impressive and powerful hunter with the ability to jump up to 5 metres (16 feet) in length!
 Using their stealthy stalking abilities, they will successfully hunt deer, pigs, jungle fowl and fish.
 Sumatran tigers have a range of vocalisations and communication tools.
-Their roar can be heard up to 3 kilometres away.
+Their roar can be heard up to 3 kilometres (1.8 miles) away.
 Crikey!
 Like all tiger species, their beautiful orange and black striped coat is unique to every individual, just like our fingerprints!

-Working with Australia Zoo Wildlife Warriors, we support the most successful tiger conservation program in Asia.
+Working with Wildlife Warriors, we support the most successful tiger conservation program in Asia.
 Let’s keep them on the planet for the years to come!

 1.9 - 2.3 metres